scoheb/standalone-hac/README.md

     `echo "https://"$(kubectl get routes -n toolchain-host-operator registration-service -o jsonpath={.spec.host})`

+  Tip: If you see errors on this page, you may be having CERT/TLS errors from untrusted servers.
+  Run the following and click on the URL(s), and approve the access to the site.
+This may happen even if you've logged in before so check the links below if having registration issues.

+  `echo  https://"$(kubectl get routes -n toolchain-host-operator registration-service -o jsonpath={.spec.host})"/landingpage.js"`

+  `echo  https://"$(kubectl get routes -n dev-sso keycloak -o jsonpath={.spec.host})"/auth/js/keycloak.js`

 * Create a fork of this repo and clone it.
 This is required so that the scripts can customize the installation.
 * OPTIONAL - Set the SOUP_HOSTNAME variable for your cluster